 The following list is not all-inclusive.
-Additional animal related codes may be found on the City of Iowa City website at www.icgov.org under title 8 Police Regulations. .
+Additional animal-related codes may be found in "Title 8: Police Regulations" of Iowa City's City Code.

 Wound cleansing is especially important in rabies prevention since, in animal studies, thorough wound cleansing alone without other post exposure prophylaxis has been shown to markedly reduce the likelihood of rabies.

 Since bites are a break to the skin that can cause various types of infection or disease, it is recommended that you consult with a doctor.
 In some cases your doctor may recommend Post-Exposure Rabies treatment.